aashishvanand/airports-py/SECURITY.md

 Use this section to tell people how to report a vulnerability.

-If you discover a security vulnerability within this project, please send an email to [Your Name] at [Your Email Address].
+If you discover a security vulnerability within this project, please send an email to [Aashish Vivekanand] at [aashishvanand@gmail.com].
 All security vulnerabilities will be promptly addressed.
 Please do not disclose security-related issues publicly until a fix has been announced.

 ### How to Report a Vulnerability